What’s a grown up business?

 After working with hundreds of small businesses over the years, I’d say that there are some definite triggers which make someone make the gear change up to a grown-up business.

-You may have got a new baby or you got fed up of having to move flats again, just because your landlord is selling up.
+You may have got a new baby, or you got fed up with having to move flats again just because your landlord is selling up.
 So you’ve decided to make enough money to get a mortgage and some security.

 It could be because you hit a big birthday ending in the number zero and decided that it’s time to get serious.